Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Sitting at the foothills of South Mountain is Mystery Castle – and visiting is one of the interesting and fun things to do PHX.

 Built in the 1930s by a father for his young daughter, the 3-story, 18-room castle is constructed of stone and salvaged materials.
-The unique structure is a Phoenix Point of Pride – and it is open for tours (tickets required).
+The unique structure is a Phoenix Point of Pride.
+Temporarily closed.

-Another great spot for cycling (or jogging) is Grand Canal Trail.
+Another great spot for cycling is Grand Canal Trail.
 The Arizona canals were built in the late 1800s to bring water from the Salt River to the surrounding communities.
-Today, the Grand Canalscape – and Grand Canal paths – extends for several miles through Phoenix, reaching Glendale in the west and Tempe in the east.

-Alternatively, visitors can explore on bikes along the Indian Bend Wash Greenbelt in Scottsdale.
+Alternatively, pedal along the Indian Bend Wash Greenbelt in Scottsdale.
 The park features 11 miles of paved path that passes by lakes and gardens.
-Plan your own route or join an Ebike tour.
+Plan your own route or join an Ebike Tour.

 #41 Arizona Falls

-One of the unique places to visit in Phoenix, Arizona Falls is a man-made attraction developed from a restored hydroelectric plant along the Phoenix canal.
+One of the unique places to visit in Phoenix, this man-made attraction developed from a restored hydroelectric plant along the Phoenix Canal.

 #42 Phoenix Bat Cave